vl4ds/Documentation/introduction/what-can-developers-do/device-type-overview.rst

 of which device they are using.
 For example, there are lots of wirelessly controllable “switches”.
 Switches can come in the form of pluggable outlet overlays, in-wall outlets, in-wall light switches, etc.
-At it's core, however, a switch is any device that can be turned On or Off.
+At its core, however, a switch is any device that can be turned On or Off.

 When a SmartApp interacts with the virtual representation of a device,